 Applications were due on Sept.
 15 at 5 p.m.
 PST.
-An award announcement will be made via email on Nov.
-15, 2021.
-Subscribe to our industry newsletter for updates.
+Recipients were announced on Nov.
+15.

 The mission of Travel Oregon is to inspire travel that drives community enhancement and economic development, creating a better life for Oregonians through strong, sustainable local economies.
 With funding provided through sales of the Oregon Wine Country license plate, Travel Oregon has established a program to make grant awards available to “tourism promotion agencies” for projects that promote wine and culinary tourism.